 - 1 log (4 ounces) fresh goat cheese, cut into 12 slices

 - Preheat oven to 400°.
 In a large skillet, cook bacon over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.
 Discard drippings, reserving 2 teaspoons in pan.
 Add onions, shallots and sugar to drippings; cook and stir over medium heat until vegetables are golden brown, 15-20 minutes.

 - Add wine, stirring to loosen browned bits from pan.
 Stir in thyme, garlic and pepper.
 Cook, uncovered, until liquid is evaporated, 2-3 minutes.
 Stir in bacon.

 - On a lightly floured surface, unfold puff pastry.
 Cut into three 9x3-in. rectangles.
-Transfer to a parchment paper-lined baking pan.
+Transfer to a parchment paper-lined baking sheet.
 Brush dough with egg white; top with onion mixture and goat cheese.
 Bake until golden brown, 16-20 minutes.
 Cut each rectangle into four appetizers.
 Yield: 1 dozen.

 Originally published as Goat Cheese & Onion Pastries in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p32